jwodder/doapi/FUTURE.md

   `doapi-TYPE show`.

-- `doapi-droplet new`: Add an option for not creating a droplet if the name is already in use but instead return the pre-existing droplet
+- `doapi-droplet new`: Add an option for not creating a droplet if the name is already in use but instead returning the pre-existing droplet
     - Only do this when there's only one pre-existing object (erroring otherwise) ?